AngeloMihaelle/mlp/README.md

-Here’s a README file for the neural network implementation:

----

 # Neural Network Implementation

 This repository contains a basic implementation of a neural network from scratch using NumPy, with forward and backward propagation, loss calculation, and performance metrics such as confusion matrix and classification report.